zbirow/Hunkfile-Viewer/README.md

 | EntityPlacement level data | 0x102009 |
 | EntityTemplate data | 0x101008 |

+#Scooby Doo -in progress

+### Tables for Scooby Doo -in progress

+- File Name 40071
+- texture data 40057
 # How To Use
 - download repo
 - run hunkfile_viewer.py